PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 In practice, we include the `msg_size` and `msg_type` in each message definitions as the first 2 members of different message definitions.

 :::note
-Messages below are prefixed with the single alphabet that corresponds to it's `msg_type`.
+Message sections below are prefixed with the character that corresponds to it's `msg_type`!
 :::